skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

 ## Goals for this talk
-- Understanding for what a character set is
+- Understand what a character set is
-- Understanding for what an encoding is
+- Understand what an encoding is
 - Ability to differentiate encoding problems from rendering problems
 - Debunk 2 myths